nyc-crh/site/content/gallery/evelina-antonetty-mural.md

 - The mural is filled with multiple images, a quote from Antonetty, and a list of her various roles, responsibilities, and commitments.
 How do you think these different parts of the mural connect  to one another?
 How do these different parts relate to your understanding of Antonetty?
 ---

 This mural of Evelina López Antonetty was painted by graffiti artist group Tats Cru in 2011.
-It was at 773 Prospect Ave in the South Bronx.
+It is at 773 Prospect Ave in the South Bronx.
 In the mural, the artists refer to some of the terms that local residents used to refer to Antonetty.
 She was affectionately nicknamed the “mother of the Puerto Rican Community” and the “hell lady of the Bronx” for her unyielding activism and support of the Puerto Rican community.

 This mural was painted twenty-seven years after Antonetty’s death.
 That the mural was created so long after her passing is a testament to the impact she made upon her community.
 Her dreams for the South Bronx still have power for local activists, families, and communities.